miracle2k/webassets/docs/custom_filters.rst

 The easy way
 ------------

-This works by subclassing ``django.filter.Filter``.
+This works by subclassing ``webassets.filter.Filter``.
 In doing so, you need to write a bit more code, but you'll be able to enjoy a few perks.

 The ``noop`` filter from the previous example, written as a class, would